janelenemapas/Final-Presentation/README.md

-Problem: Enhance of the student geography land
-Solution: Creating an App to learn the student about Geography
+This is Geography E-Learn Application it enhance the student geography knowledged creating an App to learn the student about Geography
-Title: Geography E-Learn Application
+Members: Mapas, Janelene and Francisco, Sharmane

 ![image](https://github.com/janelenemapas/Final-Presentation/assets/161913481/95b30758-7f42-483d-843e-07149eafd93e)